FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Upgrade_Guide/Audit_form.md

    </tbody>
 </table>

-Note that Password derived key file and Password encrypted file can be copied from 6.16.x or can be recreated using <span class="code">pelencpass </span>command.
+Note that Password derived key file and Password encrypted file can be copied from 6.16.x or can be recreated using `pelencpass `command.

 ## Protocols